What is X-FILES malware?

-It also targets information such as ZIP code, Internet Protocol (IP) address, installed operating system version, system language.
+It also targets information such as ZIP code, Internet Protocol (IP) addresses, installed operating system versions, and system languages.
 Additionally, this stealer can collect TXT (.txt) files stored on the Desktop.

 |Threat Type||Password-stealing virus, banking malware, information stealer.|